IDEAS home Printed from https://ideas.repec.org/p/arx/papers/2405.17254.html

 Abstract

-We seek to estimate and predict treatment-effect heterogeneity across sites, in multi-site randomized controlled trials, with a large number of sites but few randomization units per site.
-As is well-known, an Empirical-Bayes (EB) estimator can be used to estimate the variance of the treatment effect across sites.
-We propose consistent estimators of the coefficients from ridge and OLS regressions of site-level effects on site-level characteristics that are unobserved but can be unbiasedly estimated, such as sites' average outcome without treatment, or site-specific treatment effects on mediator variables.
-In experiments with imperfect compliance, we also propose a non-parametric and partly testable assumption under which the variance of local average treatment effects (LATEs) across sites can be estimated.
-We revisit Behaghel et al (2014), who study the effect of counseling programs on job seekers job-finding rate, in 200 job placement agencies in France.
+In multi-site randomized trials with many sites and few randomization units per site, an Empirical-Bayes estimator can be used to estimate the variance of the treatment effect across sites.
+When this estimator indicates that treatment effects do vary, we propose estimators of the coefficients from regressions of site-level effects on site-level characteristics that are unobserved but can be unbiasedly estimated, such as sites' average outcome without treatment, or site-specific treatment effects on mediator variables.
+In experiments with imperfect compliance, we show that the sign of the correlation between local average treatment effects (LATEs) and site-level characteristics is identified, and we propose a partly testable assumption under which the variance of LATEs is identified.
+We use our results to revisit Behaghel et al (2014), who study the effect of counseling programs on job seekers' job-finding rate, in 200 job placement agencies in France.
 We find considerable treatment-effect heterogeneity, both for intention to treat and LATE effects, and the treatment effect is negatively correlated with sites' job-finding rate without treatment.

 Suggested Citation